Troubleshooting Guide - Acclima Substrate Sensors

 Locating Sensor Addresses

-Depending on the model of TDR probe being used, the address of the probe will either be the last digit of the TDR probe’s serial number (which will be highlighted), or there will be a sticker on the probe housing denoting its address.
+Depending on the model of Acclimaprobe being used, the address of the probe will either be the last digit of the Acclima probe’s serial number (which will be highlighted), or there will be a sticker on the probe housing denoting its address.

-Example of last highlighted digit denoting TDR sensor address:
+Example of last highlighted digit denoting Acclima sensor address:

 Capacitance-based sensors and TDR sensors utilize different modes of action to determine the VWC and EC.
 As such, the sensors can provide different readings when plugged into the same substrate type.
 Acclima has released a study comparing the two probe types and their readings to further elucidate those differences: